 In November of 2015, Shoreline Community College (SCC) hired Spectrum to create a feasibility study for the creation of a student residential community.
-Urgency to complete this study was driven by SCC’s desire to submit for Washington State Certificate of Participation (COP) funding in mid-March, 2016.
+Having gained funding in mid-March, 2016 the new student housing project is currently under construction.

 To accomplish this, the SCC board needed to approve the COP proposal, including the underlying documentation and feasibility analysis.
 Spectrum compared two financing alternatives for the development of a prototype 300-bed four story, wood frame construction apartment style student housing facility with a typical mix of quad, double and single units.
 The two financing options analyzed included: